nethesis/nethvoice-report/ui/src/doc-inline/en/performance_default_3_table_talkTime.md

 Data regarding the *Talk Time* for selected queues in a specific time range.

-The *Talk Time* data shows the duration times of calls divided into pre-determined time bands.
+The *Talk Time* data shows the time duration of calls divided into pre-determined time bands.

 The items shown for the *Talk Time* are: